nikcorg/app-builder-boilerplate/README.md

 Files are built with a version suffix into `/pub/`, e.g. `pub/bundle-1.0.0.js`.

-An app cache manifest file is also built.
-All files in `/pub` will be included in the files list.
+An AppCache Manifest file is also built.
+All files in `/pub` are included in the files list.

-## Bundled Deps
+## Bundled Dependencies

 - [debug](https://npmjs.com/package/debug)

-## Tools Used in the Build
+## Tools Used in the Build, i.e. DevDependencies

 All watch tasks make use of: